elohimgv/programming-for-visual-arts-processing-version/README.md

-# Introduction to Programming for the Visual Arts with Processing
+# Programming for the Visual Arts with Processing
-This course is offer via [Kadenze](https://www.kadenze.com/courses/introduction-to-programming-for-the-visual-arts-with-p5-js/info) platform.

-First, I did in [p5.js](https://p5js.org/), but now I come with a new version...
+First, I did in [p5.js](https://github.com/elohimgv/programming-for-the-visual-arts), but now I come with a new version...

 Enjoy it! :relaxed: